-It can be big things like cancer, abuse, job loss, divorce or losing a loved one.
+It can be big things like cancer, physical or emotional abuse, job loss, divorce, or losing a loved one.
 It can be a lot of annoying little things too.

-Things like car trouble (which can be a big thing), job stress, relationship stress, your daily commute (big where I live), an annoying neighbor, and many other day-to-day hassles in life.
+Things like car trouble (which can be a big thing), job stress, relationship stress, your daily commute (big where I live), an annoying neighbor, and lots of things that make up the day-to-day hassles in life.

-These are the “death by a thousand cuts” type of adversity that can grind at us if we let it.
+These are the “death by a thousand cuts” types of adversity that can grind at us if we let them.

 We have a couple of options when faced with adversity.
 We can allow it to get us down and control us.
 Or we can take steps to control how we respond to what comes our way.

 The second option is the one that helps us rise above it.
-That's what we'll focus on in this post.
+I will admit.
+Exercising this option is sometimes harder than it should be.

 (Special invitation: If you'd like to consider being interviewed for my series on overcoming adversity, please let me know in the comments below or contact me here)